sunny/authentise/README.md

 See http://docs.dev-auth.com/

-Ye be warned: this has not been tested whatsoever.
+Ye be warned: this has not been tested in production.

 Example usage
 -------------